Gman-Superfly/AKIRA/pandora/PANDORA_AFTERMATH.md

 # PANDORA'S AFTERMATH: Hope as Generative Capacity

-The nature of what remains when all else is released—a technical exploration of hope as the conserved generative capacity in information systems.
+The nature of what remains when all else is released, a technical exploration of hope as the conserved generative capacity in information systems.

 ---